corelight/ztest/README.md

 ZTest - Zeek Unit Testing.
 Provides a framework to write unit tests for Zeek scripts.

 ## Background and Example
 ZTest is intended to be used alongside of your Zeek scripts to make your unit testing easy, fast, and more idiomatic.
-It an be combined with BTest as by default ZTest provides a rich output that clearly annotates test failures.
+It can be combined with BTest as by default ZTest provides a rich output that clearly annotates test failures.
 This makes it easy to identify what failed in a BTest diff, for example.
 The basic structure of a ZTest file is as follows:

 ```zeek
 @load ztest.zeek